Pop quiz time!

 Strangely, most businesses are like a three legged stool.

-However, it’s not your fault.
+However, it’s not their fault.

 Lead generation is one of the most difficult and intimidating parts of any B2B market places.
 There are so many different parts that it can be near impossible to know where to begin.